Table of Contents

 It’s a story of deceit, victory, and rebirth that introduces us to the changing seasons of the year and a cult whose mechanism was a great mystery.
 The festival was so revered that it occasionally brought to pause wars and the Olympics.

 The origin of the festival is a classic combination of stories within a story.
 To understand the real birth of the cult, we need to go back to the beginning of jealous acts of the king of Greek gods, Zeus.

-Demeter, the goddess of fertility and his sister, was seduced by a human by the name of Iasion.
+Demeter, was seduced by a human by the name of Iasion.
 On seeing this, Zeus fatally struck Iasion with a thunderbolt so that he could take Demeter for himself, a union that brought forth Persephone.
 Persephone would later become the subject of the desire of Hades, the god of the underworld.

 Hades asked Zeus for his blessing to marry Persephone to which Zeus agreed.
 However, aware that Demeter would never agree to perpetually lose her daughter to the underworld, Zeus arranged for Hades to kidnap Persephone.
 He did this by asking Gaia, the mother of life to plant beautiful flowers near Demeter’s dwelling place so that Hades could get a chance to snatch the young Persephone as she plucked them.
 Demeter then roamed the whole world in search of her daughter in vain.